Our Team

 Lisa is an experienced clinician who enjoys working with children of all ages and abilities, and her passion for helping her clients reach their functional goals shines through during each one of her treatment sessions.

 Lisa grew up playing competitive hockey, and as a result became fascinated by the human body’s ability to move, adapt and repair.
 This fascination led her to complete both an undergraduate Honours Bachelor of Science Kinesiology degree, as well as a Master’s of Physiotherapy degree from McMaster University in Hamilton, Ontario.
-Since this time, she has completed her Level 1 and 2 Cueves Medek Exercises (CME) practitioner certifications.
-She has also taken continuing education courses related to infantile torticollis and plagiocephaly, infant and toddler motor development, paediatric scoliosis, pain in paediatrics and musculoskeletal soft tissue release.
-Most recently she has undergone further learning related to the assessment and treatment of concussions, taught by Shannon McGuire of Concussion Rehab Works Inc. Lisa is always seeking new opportunities to further her knowledge in order to provide effective care to her clients.
+Since this time, she has completed her Level 1 and 2 Cuevas Medek Exercises (CME) practitioner certifications.
+She has also taken continuing education courses related to infant bodywork to support feeding, infantile torticollis and plagiocephaly, infant and toddler gross motor development, paediatric scoliosis, pain in paediatrics, musculoskeletal soft tissue release, concussion assessment and management.
+Most recently she has undergone further learning related to the use of neuromuscular electrical stimulation to aid in muscle activation and strengthening in various populations.
+Lisa is always seeking new opportunities to further her knowledge in order to provide effective care to her clients.

 Lisa’s interest in paediatrics stems from her previous experiences both as a Summer Camp Counsellor and as a Certified Strength and Conditioning Specialist where she worked with youth athletes of various ages and skill levels to help improve their performance in sport.
 Lisa continues to find joy in the paediatric population now working with infants, toddlers, children and adolescents on a daily basis.
 She has experience working with children with both neurological or genetic conditions, as well as musculoskeletal or orthopedic conditions.
 She loves coming to the clinic every day to see the smiling faces of her clients, while they work towards reaching their goals.